 Beating Lyme Disease Formula

 Back To Your Roots Herbs beating Lyme formula consist of Otoba bark and Cat’s claw and other antiparasitic and antimalarial herbs.
 Our formula is packed with natural chemicals such as quassinoids.
-Several of the quassinoids are ailanthinone, glaucarubinone, and holacanthone, which are documented to be antiprotozoal, antimalarial, and anti-amebic.
+Several of the quassinoids are ailanthinone, glaucarubinone, and holacanthone, documented to be antiprotozoal, antimalarial, and anti-amebic.

 Lyme disease has become increasingly prevalent during the past few years, occurring very far from East Coast states where it was initially discovered.
 It is the fastest-growing infectious disease in America, and some of its victims become either mildly or severely ill.
 In 1993, 8,257 new cases were reported.
 In the year 2000, 17,730 cases were reported.
 In 2005, there were 23,305 new cases reported, approximately three times as many as in 1991.
 The numbers climb, conservatively, at least 8 percent per year.
 In Europe, nearly 60,000 cases are reported annually, and the numbers are increasing in Canada.
 There is Lyme disease in Great Britain, Sweden, Finland, and Asia.
 It has become a global disease.